sourcenetwork/defradb-blockchain-indexer/lenses/ethereum/README.md

 ## Transform

-Blocks are by using the Keccak256 hash of the RLP encoded fields.
+Blocks are sealed using the Keccak256 hash of the RLP encoded fields.

 ## Building